Trimerorhachis

 Trimerorhachis is an extinct genus of dvinosaurian temnospondyl within the family Trimerorhachidae.
 It is known from the Early Permian of the southwestern United States, with most fossil specimens having been found in the Texas Red Beds.
 The type species of Trimerorhachis, T. insignis, was named by American paleontologist Edward Drinker Cope in 1878.
 Cope named a second species from Texas, T. mesops, in 1896.
 The species T. rogersi (named in 1955) and T. greggi (named in 2013) are also from Texas, and the species T. sandovalensis (named in 1980) is from New Mexico.

 Description

-The length of the largest specimens of Trimerorhachis is estimated to have been almost a metre (3.3 feet) in length.
+Largest specimens of Trimerorhachis reached a length of about 1.5 meters (5 ft), although most have been no more than 1.2 meters (4 ft) in length.
 Trimerorhachis has a large triangular head with upward-facing eyes positioned near the front of the skull.
 The trunk is long and the limbs are relatively short.
 The presence of a branchial apparatus indicates that Trimerorhachis had external gills in life, much like the modern axolotl.
 The body of Trimerorhachis is also completely covered by small and very thin osteoderms, which overlap and can be up to 20 layers thick.
 These osteoderms act as an armor-like covering, especially around the tail.
 Their weight may have helped Trimerorhachis sink to the bottom of lakes and rivers where it would feed.